CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Introduction

+It is crucial to distinguish between models that break rotational invariance while maintaining homogeneity from models that break homogeneity.
+A seminal example of the former is the work by Ackerman et al.~\cite{PhysRevD.75.083502}, which investigates the breakdown of rotational invariance in the early universe using the in-in formalism \cite{Weinberg:2005vy}.
+These homogeneous but anisotropic models successfully predict quadrupolar features in the CMB power spectrum, making them well-suited for explaining the alignment of the quadrupole and octopole moments \cite{Rath:2013bfa}.
+However, as demonstrated in earlier analyses~\cite{Jain_2015,PhysRevD.94.063531}, a homogeneous anisotropic universe fundamentally fails to generate the odd-parity correlations required to explain the Hemispherical Power Asymmetry (HPA) unless the space-time is non-commutative.
+Specifically, such models do not produce the dipolar modulation signature that correlates multipoles $\ell$ and $\ell \pm 1$.

-This work aims to determine whether an early inhomogeneous phase can generate a hemispherical power asymmetry in the CMB.
-In earlier research, the effect of a homogeneous but anisotropic early phase of inflation on the CMB has been investigated.
-This can explain the observed alignment of CMB quadrupole and octopole moments.
-However, as shown in \citep{Jain_2015, PhysRevD.94.063531}, a homogeneous and anisotropic universe cannot lead to dipole modulation of the CMB power spectrum, and hence hemispherical anisotropy, unless the space-time is non-commutative.
-In the present paper, we explore an inhomogeneous early phase of inflation and show that it leads to dipole modulation.
+This work aims to determine whether an early inhomogeneous phase can generate a hemispherical power asymmetry in the CMB using the in-in formalism \cite{Weinberg:2005vy}.
+We find that such a phase can lead to dipole modulation and, hence, hemispherical anistropy.
 Furthermore, we make a detailed comparison of the theoretical predictions with the observed multipole dependence of the power.